 - Opt for recycled products, regardless of whether it’s the product itself or their packaging.
 When you buy recycled products, you are helping all those manufacturers who recycle various materials.

-- Try to use common services more often, like renting tools and equipment instead of buying them.
+- Try to use common services more often, like renting equipment and tools instead of buying them.

 - Buy items that come in recyclable packaging and buy them in bulk.
 Avoid disposable and non-biodegradable items.
 Carry a reusable canvas bag when you go shopping.